-In the town of Split on the Dalmatian cost of Croatia it is possible to step through a gateway to a Roman Palace built in 305AD and find yourself in a modern day bustling city.
+In the town of Split on the Dalmatian cost of Croatia it is possible to step through a gateway in a modern bustling city into a Roman Palace built in 305AD.
+Palaces usually summon expensive thoughts, but it costs nothing to enter the palace in Split, making it the best of the free things to do in Split.

 Emperor Diocletian built the Palace as his retirement home, outside the then Roman Dalmatian Capital city of Salona.
 After centuries of abandonment the Seventh Century AD citizens of Salona fled inside the palace walls for protection from the Croats and never left.